- Joint bank accounts are like regular bank accounts but with two or more co-owners who generally have equal access to the account.

-When you’re ready to make a significant financial leap with a loved one or partner, one subject that often enters the conversation is opening a joint bank account.
+When you’re ready to make a significant financial leap with a partner – whether in life or business — one subject that often enters the conversation is opening a joint bank (or credit union) account.
 Joint bank accounts give you and another person the ability to deposit and withdraw money from a shared account.
-This makes it easier to manage household finances, keep an eye on your finances and access cash when you need it.
+This can make it easier to manage household finances, keep an eye on your finances and access cash when you need it.

 There’s a lot to consider when you open a joint bank account.
-Whether you’re looking to open one as a couple or as friends, there are a few essential factors to think about.
+Whether you’re looking to open one as a married couple, significant others, business partners, friends or any other kind of partnership, there are a few essential factors to consider.

 What’s a joint bank account?